mcgrathcoutinho/zk-encode/week-1/lesson-1.md

 ## [2] Introductory Maths

 This section contains various mathematical concepts/terminologies (not a specific branch of mathematics) that are relevant to understanding ZK.
+Think of it like a ZK cryptographer's toolbox.

 ### [2.1] Numbers